GISSAL/ads-b/README.md

 *Summary*

 Merges all daily aircraft waypoint and flightlines feature classes created by **Tool #2 - Create Waypoint and Flightline Feature Classes** and stored in a user-defined input workspace into single point and line feature classes.
-Note that this tool will consider any point or line feature class in the input workspace a daily waypoint or flightline file.
+Note that this tool will consider any point or line feature class in the Input Workspace as either a daily waypoint or flightline file for merging purposes.

 *Dependencies*